Tendrl/node-agent/doc/source/installation.rst

 3. Then install node agent itself::

+For installing node agent following dependencies have to be manually installed:

+    $ yum install libffi-devel gcc python-devel openssl-devel

+Clone and install the node-agent

     $ git clone https://github.com/Tendrl/node_agent.git
     $ cd node_agent
     $ workon node_agent
     $ pip install .

+One of the dependency of node-agent needs a higher version of setuptools, So user has to manually upgrade the setuptools package to alteast setuptools>=11.3

+    $ pip install setuptools --upgrade

 Note that we use virtualenvwrapper_ here to activate ``node_agent`` `python virtual enviroment`_.
 This way, we install *node agent* into the same virtual